christran85-cyber/enterprise-security-operations-lab/docs/phase-06-security-monitoring.md

 # 🔧 Troubleshooting Methodology

-Phase 6 reinforced that successful traffic generation does not automatically prove that monitoring is operational.
+Phase 6 reinforced that successfully generating traffic does not automatically prove that monitoring is operational.

-Multiple layers must work correctly:
+Multiple layers must work correctly.

 ```text
 Traffic Generation